 |Components for Long Haul (priced 10% above wholesale cost)||$950|

 |Long Haul rack or flatbed with aluminum treadplate||$200|

 |Human Powered Network development fee||$400|

 * Total for personal gear may vary depending on what you already own

-- The component fees include a complete build with the SRAM Dual Drive 3×9 hub and Avid bb7 mechanical disc brakes front and rear.
+- The component fees get you a complete build with a Shimano Alfine 8-speed hub and Avid bb7 mechanical disc brakes front and rear.
 We want each apprentice to build a Long Haul that is ready to ride at the end of the program and representative of Human Powered Machines product (a standard build).